 Oh, I think it's over already.

-Uh I think people are gonna you know the people are gonna continue to rally around him, but I do think we're gonna do it earlier rather than later and unify the party.
+But I do think we ought to do it earlier rather than later and unify the party.

-All right, but I think ask the last question, because this I don't have a lot of time with you.
+Let me ask the last question because I don't have a lot of time with you.

 Last question.

-You people like yourself, people like Gendal and Rick Perry and Scott Walker and John Kasich and Senator Rubio from your state and Nikki Haley, don't you think and and add New Gingrich and Rudy Giuliani to the list.
+People like yourself, people like Jindal and Rick Perry and Scott Walker and John Kasich and Senator Rubio from your state and Nikki Haley.

-Don't you think all those people, if they united in a cabinet for whoever the nominee is, if it's Donald Trump um or anybody or Ted Cruz, don't you think that would be a powerful force to defeat Hillary and get the country on the right track?
+Don't you think, and add Newt Gingrich and Rudy Giuliani to the list, don't you think all those people, if they united in a cabinet for whoever the nominee is, if it's Donald Trump or anybody or Ted Cruz, don't you think that would be a powerful force to defeat Hillary and get the country on the right track?

 Absolutely.